carbongo/docautomater/README.md

 # docautomater

-Automated document creation software that streamlines the process based on a provided list, utilizing customizable templates.
+Automated document creation software that streamlines the process based on a provided list, utilising customisable templates.

 ## Requirements